Skip to content

 A sweep alone isn't an entry.
 You need confirmation that the reversal is genuine:

-Fair value gap: If an FVG forms on the reversal candle, it confirms institutional intent.
+Fair value gap: If an FVG forms on the reversal candle, it confirms the directional imbalance.
 An inverse FVG at a sweep level is one of the highest-probability setups in Smart Money trading.

 Candlestick pattern: A strong engulfing or pin bar at the sweep level adds confirmation.